Tags View¶

 When a tag is selected in the Left Sidebar, all of the images that are marked with that tag are displayed in the View Area.

 But before assigning and using tags, you first have to define them.
 If you import photographs that already have assigned tags, digiKam will build an appropriate tag tree during import.
-Other than that you have to manually define all tags.
+Alternatively, you can use digiKam’s auto-tags feature to find objects in your images and create tags.
 The context menu shown in the screenshot above provides an easy approach to managing tags.

 You can add new tags by clicking with the right mouse button on either the Tags label or an existing tag and selecting New Tag….
 A dialog will open where you can type in the tag name (or even a whole hierarchy branch), and assign an icon and/or a shortcut to the tag.
 If you add a new tag by clicking with the right mouse button on an existing tag, your new tag will be created as a sub-tag.